Willful Review

 Willful is a digital platform where Canadians can create a legal will online without a lawyer.
 By answering an online questionnaire, the whole process can take just 20 minutes and cost as little as $99.
 That’s a fraction of the cost of having a lawyer draw up one, and it doesn’t require a face-to-face meeting in an office.

 Willful’s platform was developed in collaboration with leading estate lawyers.
 It has created more than 20,000 documents since launching in 2017.
-The company is based in Toronto and its services are currently available in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Nova Scotia, and New Brunswick.
+Willful currently operates in 8 provinces – Ontario, BC, Alberta, Saskatchewan, Manitoba, Nova Scotia, New Brunswick, and Quebec.

 No one likes to think about their own mortality, but having a will is a crucial part of your financial plan.
 It should be written when you are young and updated throughout your lifetime.
 The number one reason to get a will is so you can decide exactly how your estate will be distributed.
 If you die without a will, there is no guarantee your wishes will be carried out as desired.
 Luckily, if you don’t have a legal will in place, you can rectify this in under an hour by making one with Willful.